BigDataIA-Fall2024-TeamB3/Assignment3/README.md

 ### Key Features

 Our Data Processing capabilities are comprehensive and automated.
 The system handles document extraction, including both text and images, and processes this content to enable intelligent retrieval.
-The processed data is then stored securely and efficiently in our cloud infrastructure.
+The processed data is then stored securely and efficiently in snowflake and AWS.

-The Document Analysis system is powered by advanced AI models that understand both text and visual content.
+The Document Analysis system is powered by llm models that understand both text and visual content.
 Users can generate summaries, ask questions, and receive answers that draw from the entire knowledge base.
 The system maintains context awareness, ensuring responses are relevant and accurate.

 Our Report Generation feature creates professional documents that combine text and visual elements in the responses.
 These visual knowledge in reports make it easy to share insights from the analysis.